AuD

 get result of last call to next()

-Referenced by aud.example.expr.ExpressionParser.expect(), aud.example.expr.ExpressionParser.factor(), aud.example.expr.ExpressionParser.product(), and aud.example.expr.ExpressionParser.sum().
+Referenced by aud.example.expr.ExpressionParser.expect(), aud.example.expr.ExpressionParser.factor(), aud.example.expr.ExpressionParser.product(), aud.example.expr.ExpressionParser2.product(), aud.example.expr.ExpressionParser.sum(), and aud.example.expr.ExpressionParser2.sum().

 + Here is the caller graph for this function: